The best big phone you can buy, even with the iPhone XS Max on shelves.

 What is the Samsung Galaxy Note 9?

-There isn’t another phone on the market quite like the Samsung Galaxy Note 9.
+There isn’t another Android phone on the market quite like the Samsung Galaxy Note 9.
 It’s unashamedly huge, seriously expensive, and jams pretty much every high-end feature into a surprisingly svelte package.
+It’s closest competitor is the iPhone XS Max.

 At first sight it may appear that not much has changed from the Samsung Galaxy Note 8 (or even the Samsung Galaxy S9 Plus), but this is a much better phone that might just be worth that £899/$999.99 price tag.